meldurson/Portable_Pals/README.md

 ##
 ### Known Issues:

-* Does not save any special data from VikingNPCs
+* Does not save many special data from VikingNPCs

 ### Future Plans:
-* Make multiple types of Pal Stone that grant buffs to the creature on release
+* ~~Make multiple types of Pal Stone that grant buffs to the creature on release~~

 ### Contact:
 The most reliable way to reach out would be to ping me in the [Valheim Modding Discord](https://discord.com/invite/GUEBuCuAMz) under @Meldurson or dm me on Discord.